hakszi/Linux-scripting/README.md

-# dns-block-analyzer
-	- captures a specified ammount of packages (or for a duration), and evaluates what DNS addresses have been blocked
-	- use: debug purposes, when a service / website doesn't work, and need to diagnose.
-	- note: to be run with elevated privileges (sudo)!
-	- dependencies: tshark

 # convertms
 	- recursively finds and converts all files with microsoft extensions to opendocument extensions inside the current folder where the script is run, and recursively in all folders below.
 	- conversion: